 AUSfund's Superannuation Product Identification Number (SPIN) and Unique Superannuation Identifier (USI) is APF0100AU.

-Other situations that allow you (or, in some cases, your beneficiaries) to withdraw all or some of your superannuation include:
+Situations that allow you (or, in some cases, your beneficiaries) to withdraw all or some of your superannuation include:

 Under the legislation, you’re no longer gainfully employed when: